Jianhong072/SC1015-Mini-Project/README.md

 ## Machine Learning:
 - Regression Models ( Lasso Regresson, Ridge Regression, Elastic Net Regression)
 - Using Cross Validation to enchance our regression models.
+-
+## Classification Models:
+- Random forest model, multiple uncorrelated decision trees amassed into one model.
+Each prediction tree predicts a class, which acts like a vote.
+The class with the most votes becomes the overall prediction.